data-iitd/proactive/README.md

 # PROACTIVE
-Artifacts related to the SIGKDD 2022 paper "Region Invariant Normalizing Flows for Mobility Transfer".
+Artifacts related to the SIGKDD 2022 paper ".
+ProActive: Self-Attentive Temporal Point Process Flows for Activity Sequences".

 ## Requirements
 Use a python-3.7 environment and install PyTorch v1.6.0 and TorchVision v0.4.2.